2D & 3D AERIAL

-One of the main use cases for a 2D Aerial Survey is simply to get an updated view of a large area of land or building.
-Google Earth is helpful, but often the imagery is outdated.
-Your new project could be finished, new construction projects could be underway, or the landscape could have changed from last satellite images.
-Documenting a project is also very important and having that data can be invaluable.
-This is where we can help.
+2D & 3D Aerial Surveys enable us to attain an updated view of a large area of geographical or geological terrain.
+Google Earth is a useful visual reference but often the imagery is outdated.
+You may need higher detailed data, new construction projects, that need documented, could be underway, or the landscape could have changed from last satellite images.
+Our data can prove invaluable to your projects.

 We Capture RGB, thermal or multispectral images with our cameras.
 We can also use a drone, automate flight and image-data transfer.

 We transform these images into real time orthomosaic maps ready for your inspection and annotation.

 Assessing and improving the quality of your project.
 The quality report gives a preview of the generated results, calibration details, and many more project quality indicators.

 Measure & Inspect